bluem-development/bluem-woocommerce/readme.txt

 - 1.3.1: Added optional IP checking for country-filtering; improved stability
 - 1.3.0: Stability fixes, guest identification checkout improved; added import and export function of configuration
 - 1.2.19: Improved php library; added improved error handling and email reporting and prompts
-- 1.2.15: Added customziation options to the iDIN Dialogues; bugfixing
+- 1.2.15: Added customization options to the iDIN Dialogues; bug fixing
 - 1.2.9: Fixed iDIN redirect problem; improved idin Message formatting; Added user profile Bluem transactions and added viewing of payload within transaction requests; stability fixes; layout fixes
 - 1.2.8: Improved requests view page and general user interface
-- 1.2.7: Added request logging in database with a clean new UI page; added redirect configuration for payments; moved iDIN check to checkout procedure
+- 1.2.7: Added request logging in database with a clean new UI page; added redirect configuration for payments; moved iDIN check to the checkout page
 - 1.2.6: Improved guest checkout identification blocking; improved cart url redirection in IDIN; Tested up to WordPress v5.7 and updated metadata to reflect this.
 Improved metadata management in user profile; woocommerce 5.1 compatibility
 - 1.2.* Bugfixes
-- 1.2: Updated layout references, added optional `bluem_checkout_check_idin_validated_fiter`
+- 1.2: Updated layout references, added optional `bluem_checkout_check_idin_validated_filter`
 - 1.1: Update and rename based on review for WordPress plugin approval (16th of Februari 2021)
 - 1.0: Initial public release as plug-in: (3rd of February 2021): After several months of BETA, we are now ready to deliver this plug-in to the public through the WordPress plug-in archive.